Syncing 10,000 leads/mo? GET A DEMO

 Keep in mind that this number can fluctuate based on a series of factors, like the niche, ad placement, seasonal trends, and more.

-How to calculate Facebook Ads ROAS?
+How to calculate Facebook ads ROAS?

 Here’s the general formula: ROAS = Revenue Generated from Ads divided by Total Ad Spend.